Apostolic Nunciature to the Dominican Republic

 The Apostolic Nunciature to the Dominican Republic is an ecclesiastical office of the Catholic Church in the Dominican Republic.
 It is a diplomatic post of the Holy See, whose representative is called the Apostolic Nuncio with the rank of an ambassador.

+The Apostolic Nuncio to the Dominican Republic is usually also the Apostolic Delegate to Puerto Rico upon his appointment to said nation.
 The nuncio resides in Santo Domingo.